cloudogu/velero/design/client-side-encryption_design.md

     Encryption EncryptionStatus `json:"encryption,omitempty"`
 }

-// EncryptionKeyReceiverType is used to decide which encryption.KeyReceiver implementation
+// EncryptionKeyRetrieverType is used to decide which encryption.KeyRetriever implementation
-// should be used to read the encryption key. type EncryptionKeyReceiverType string
+// should be used to read the encryption key. type EncryptionKeyRetrieverType string

-// EncryptionKeyLocation contains configuration values for the encryption.KeyReceiver implementation
+// EncryptionKeyLocation contains configuration values for the encryption.KeyRetriever implementation
 // to discern where to read the encryption key. type EncryptionKeyLocation map[string]string